MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-supported-platforms.md

 + Linux: CentOS/RHEL 7.x, Ubuntu 14.04 and 16.04 _Note: Projected availability on SLES in 2017_
 + Hadoop: Linux-based edge nodes on CentOS/RHEL 7.x, Ubuntu 14.04

+> [!Note]
 > R Server operationalization is not available on Windows if you use the SQL Server installer.
-You must use the standalone Windows installer to get operatization functionality.
+You must use the standalone Windows installer to get operationalization functionality.

 ## Microsoft R Server 8.0.5